Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Methodology

-Given a template image (SAR image) and a reference image (optical image), we aim to locate the position in the reference image that matches the template image.
-We employ the RegistrationMamba to extract features for image matching.
-Figure \ref{fig:pipeline} illustrates the framework of the proposed RegistrationMamba for cross-modal remote sensing image registration.
-Unlike 1D language sequences, 2D visual data requires greater attention to spatial information.
-Inspired by VMamba \cite{VMamba}, the RegistrationMamba integrates visual state space (VSS) blocks as the fundamental feature encoding module.

-Suppose the input gray optical image is $X_{O} \in \mathbb{R}^{H_o \times W_o \times 1}$ and SAR image is $X_{S} \in \mathbb{R}^{H_s \times W_s \times 1}$, we adopt the RegistrationMamba with modality-specific weights to extract features from optical and SAR images, respectively, effectively adapting to cross-modal differences.
-The feature extraction can be divided into three stages.
-The first stage is global context feature extraction, where a multi-directional cross-scanning strategy based on a state space model is employed to capture spatial global contextual information from images.
-The second stage is multi-level feature aggregation, where multi-scale adaptive aggregation and channel aggregation are utilized to enhance local feature learning.
-The third stage is feature refinement, where global and local features at each level effectively interact and fuse to improve feature discrimination.
+In this paper, we introduce the state space model, Mamba, in the feature extraction process, which can enhance global feature learning.
+As shown in Fig. \ref{fig:pipeline}(a), the feature extraction can be divided into three stages: global context feature extraction, multi-level feature aggregation, and feature interaction and refinement.
+In the first stage, ME-SSM integrates visual state space (VSS) blocks \cite{VMamba} into the feature extraction, which employs a multi-directional cross-scanning strategy based on a state space model to capture spatial global contextual information from images.
+In the second stage, ME-SSM utilizes multi-scale adaptive aggregation and channel aggregation to enhance local feature learning.
+In the third stage, ME-SSM performs feature interaction and refinement to fuse the global and local features and improve feature discrimination.